sjasthi/Python-ML-Machine-Learning/Play/python_ml_neural_networks_playground.md

 7. If you were building a neural network to tell cats from dogs in photos, what settings would you start with and why?
 (Think about layers, neurons, learning rate, and activation function.)

+8. Try the Spiral dataset with ReLU activation, then switch to Linear activation (keeping everything else the same).
+What difference do you notice in the output?
+Why do you think activation functions matter so much?

 ---

 ## Key Takeaways